-juju bootstrap command to create a controller (and model) for a given
+juju bootstrap command to create a controller (and 'default' model)

 juju bootstrap [options] <cloud name> [<controller name>]

 juju help bootstrap for details on this command or see the

 Juju command reference page.

 <controller name> is optional.
 If one is not supplied, then a name is